Jo Vannicola

-Background
+Early life

+Vannicola was born in Montreal, Quebec, the youngest of four children to Helen Vannicola (née Trudel).
+They were raised in an abusive household where their mother sexually abused them and their father physically assaulting them with their mother contributing to the violence by lying about it.

-Born in Montreal, Quebec, Vannicola began her career as a child, and moved to Toronto, Ontario in her teens to attend the Toronto School for the Performing Arts.
+Out of pressure, Vannicola would leave home when they were 14.
+They would moved to Toronto, Ontario to attend the Toronto School for the Performing Arts.

 Career

-Vannicola had their first prominent role in the teen drama series 9B, for which they received a Gemini Award nomination for Best Actress in a Continuing Dramatic Role in 1989.
+Vannicola began their career at the age of 8 when they appeared on the Canadian version of Sesame Street.
+They had their first prominent role in the teen drama series 9B, for which they received a Gemini Award nomination for Best Actress in a Continuing Dramatic Role in 1989.
 In 1991, they won an Emmy Award for Outstanding Performance in a Children's Special in Maggie's Secret, and in 1994 they received a Genie Award nomination for Best Supporting Actress for the film Love and Human Remains.

 Vannicola has also appeared in films and television series such as Common Ground, Girlfriends' Guide to Divorce, Rookie Blue, Slasher, Degrassi, Stardom, Betrayal of Silence, The Ultimate Betrayal, Relic Hunter, Mutant X, Kung Fu: The Legend Continues, Night Heat and Derby.
 In 2019, they appeared in the Street Legal reboot as Sam, a non-binary supporting character who was planned to have a more prominent storyline in the second season, although the reboot was cancelled after six episodes.

 Joanne received an ACTRA Award nomination for Best Voice Performance in 2009.

 They wrote and directed their first short film, SNIP, in 2017.

 In 2019, Vannicola published their memoir, All We Knew But Couldn't Say, with Dundurn Press.

 Personal life

 Vannicola founded a non-profit organization to raise awareness about child abuse, Youth Out Loud, in 2004.
 An out lesbian prior to coming out as non-binary, Vannicola was a prominent campaigner for same-sex marriage in Canada and is the current chair of outACTRAto, ACTRA's advocacy and support committee for LGBTQ performers.

-Vannicola holds a certificate from the creative writing program at University of Toronto, and was selected for the Diaspora Dialogues program in Toronto in 2013.
+They hold a certificate from the creative writing program at University of Toronto, and was selected for the Diaspora Dialogues program in Toronto in 2013.